Workers Compensation Insurance

 - Schedule hearings and resolve disputes

 Before you can become self-insured, the Commission must certify your company as solvent enough to fund potential claims.
 You operation may require a dedicated assistant or outside contractor to properly handle your claims.

 Insurance is a much simpler alternative

-At TM Burgess insurance Agency, our Workers Compensation specialists can set up a policy that relieves your company of most claims-handling responsibilities.
+At Burgess insurance Agency, our Workers Compensation specialists can set up a policy that relieves your company of most claims-handling responsibilities.
 We develop an in-depth knowledge of your operations and use the information to properly classify your application.
 We submit your application to the insurance company that’s most compatible with your business.
 Once your policy is in place, you will have access to the full support of your insurance company’s Workers Compensation claims unit.